w3c/type-samples/README.md

 The script and lang tags should be those in BCP-47.
 [Find a tag](http://r12a.github.io/apps/subtags/).

+The `<media-label>` should be one of the following (the list is likely to grow over time).
+There should only be ONE feature label in the issue title.
+`book, inscription, magazine, mockup, newsprint, printedmatter, signage, software, webpage, other`

+There should be only ONE `feature-label` per line in the issue body, but ALL feature labels used in the body should appear at the end of the title (space separated).
+Feature labels should be one of the following.
+`abbreviation bidi-text counter-styles emphasis font-style fonts glyphs-diacritics hyphenation initial-letter inline-spacing justification notes-footnotes numbers punctuation quotations ruby text-decoration vertical-text`

-The medium and feature labels should be taken from those provided for issues in this repo.
-If you need something different, leave me a note in the body of the issue.
+If you need something different, leave a note in the body of the issue.

 ###The issue body